3 Best things to do for families wanting to experience the waters around St. Pete Beach.

 Coastal Kayak offers three kayaking experiences:

-Canal tour: This tour is a 1-1/2-hour paddle through the protected canals of Little McPherson and McPherson Bayou.
+Pass-A-Grille Twilight: This tour is a 1-1/2-hour paddle through the protected canals of Little McPherson and McPherson Bayou.
 The shortest of all Coastal Kayak’s trips, it’s ideal for young families.
 Children (ages 3-14) paddle in tandem kayaks with adults.
 (If your child has previous kayaking experience, Doug and Ross may let them paddle solo.)
 On this tour, you’ll have a good chance for an up-close encounter with the canal’s resident dolphins.
-I recommend taking the canal tour just before sunset.
 Cost: $42/person.

-Shell Key tour: If you’ve got adventure-loving teenagers, opt for the Shell Key tour.
-On this 4-hour trip, you’ll paddle through Shell Key Preserve over seagrass beds and around mangrove islands on your way to an uninhabited barrier island.
+Shell Key Preserve: If you’ve got adventure-loving teenagers, opt for the Shell Key tour.
+On this 3-hour trip, you’ll paddle through Shell Key Preserve over seagrass beds and around mangrove islands on your way to an uninhabited barrier island.
 There your kids can swim and hunt for shells along this unspoiled beach.
-Cost: $65/person.
+Cost: $42/person.

 2/Dolphin Landings Charter Boat